hrvthzslt/desktop/README.md

 ## Setup

-Run `./setup`, it will do the following actions:
+Run `make install`, it will do the following actions:
 - Install dependencies for Debian (if the package manager is `dpkg`)
 - Build dmenu
 - Build dwm